What are strengths?

 After taking the Clifton StrengthsFinder assessment, a summary of your top 5 strengths (out of 34 possible strengths) is emailed to you.
-You can also login online to access additional resources and a detailed report (called the Strengths Insight and Action Planning Guide).
-I’ve created a free, downloadable StrengthsFinder User Guide that explains how to take the test and access the full results and resources afterwards.
+You can also login online to access additional resources and detailed reports.
+Make sure you access the detailed reports because they are far more useful than the summary that you’re first sent.

 Once you have your full results and have read them through, highlight the parts that feel particularly true for you.
 Think about how you can use your new knowledge about your strengths to help your career.
 You can update your CV.
 You can prepare for an interview by practising talking about examples of when you have used your strengths at work.